duckduckgo/duckduckhack-docs/walkthroughs/forum-lookup.md

 HTTP::Server::PSGI: Accepting connections at http://0:5000/
 ```

 Click the "**DuckPAN Server**" button at the top of the screen.
 A new browser tab should open and you should see the DuckDuckGo Homepage.
-Type your query to see the results (actual search results will be placeholders.)
+Type a query to see the results (actual search results will be placeholders.)

 ![](http://docs.duckduckhack.com/assets/duckpan_server.png)

+For example, search for **'hacker newz machine learning'**.

 [![slack](http://docs.duckduckhack.com/assets/slack.png) Have questions?
 Talk to us on Slack](mailto:QuackSlack@duckduckgo.com?subject=AddMe) or [email us](mailto:open@duckduckgo.com).